-Instil was hired by a large telecoms software house to design and develop the core of their ‘Telecom Web Services’ platform, a cloud-based implementation of the GSMA’s OneAPI specification - a set of REST/SOAP APIs built over telecom capabilities such as SMS, MMS, Terminal Location (TLX), etc.
+‘Telecom Web Services’ platform is a cloud-based implementation of the GSMA’s OneAPI specification - a set of REST/SOAP APIs built over telecom capabilities such as SMS, MMS, Terminal Location (TLX), etc.

-Initially hired to build a few of the API web services, Instil quickly became responsible for architecting, designing and developing the complete product.
+Instil was initially hired back in 2006 to build out a few API services, but our team quickly became responsible for architecting, designing and developing the entire platform.

 Developed over 3 years, backed by 10000+ automated unit tests, the system is capable of handling thousands of concurrent users and processing many more thousands of transactions per second.